 Yes, but we can only help you with what can realistically be done in a short amount of time.
 You may need time after your session to make changes to your draft.

 You can get the most out of your session by setting up your appointment in advance of your paper's due date.
 The amount of lead time you will need will vary depending on the type of assignment and how much work you've already done.

 We can talk about the main parts of your project (such as organization, argument, or content) or read and discuss a smaller portion of your draft.
 We can also coach you on strategies for working through a large project.
 You can also talk to us about setting up regular appointments to work through your larger project together over a longer period of time.

 We typically reserve hour-long appointment slots for writers working on very long documents that require a lot of close attention.
 Examples of long documents include:

 - a journal article to be published in a peer-reviewed publication

 - a manuscript or book to be published

 Half-hour sessions are appropriate for undergraduate students and smaller projects to give writers a chance to reflect on their sessions and make changes to their drafts without being overwhelmed by many revisions.

 If you would like to request a longer appointment, please email the Writing Center at und.writingcenter@UND.edu stating your name and project and asking to extend your appointment to an hour.
-Please note that we cannot guarantee that you may receive an full hour-long appointment at any time due to consultant availability.
+Please note that we cannot guarantee that you will receive an hour-long appointment at any time due to consultant availability.